usaid-cs/yesterday-i-learned/random.md

 1. Three-toed sloths are mostly diurnal, while two-toed sloths are nocturnal.
 Sloths are also known to urinate once a week.
 1. "Shinny" is another word for [pickup hockey][imgur 9].
 1. In the order of increasing formality: Bō (坊, boy), Chan, Kun (君, male), San, Shi (氏, people you have never met), Sama (様).
-1. Steam can be used to light things on fire, simply by the definition of "steam is hot", if something is hot enough.
 1. You can set your TTL as low as you want; DNS servers just [won't honour it][serverfault].
 Even if they do, low TTLs increase load on the DNS.
 1. VLC was made [just to let some students justify the funding for faster networks][ycombinator 7].
 "We need [to build] something that uses a ton of bandwidth, let's make a video streaming app".
 The VLC icon was from a [story about a VLC member stealing a cone while intoxicated][videolan].
 1. Even if a function does not have side effects, it must return the same value for any given set of inputs to be considered a [pure function][wikipedia 170].